 You can make this pie with or without a crust, as it bakes up stable enough to be sliced crustless.
 But the light, flakiness of a bottom pie crust is the perfect contrast to the creaminess of the filling that's studded with fork-tender apple slices.
 So I highly recommend making it with the crust.

-Speaking of those apples, be sure to slice them thin, but not paper thin.
+Be sure to peel, core, and slice the apples thin, but not paper thin.
 If they're so thin they're practically see-through, they'll melt right into the custard as they bake.

 The apples are settled into the filling in two layers, one in the middle and one on top.
 The top layer of apples browns a bit, thanks in part to a light drizzling of honey right before the pie goes into the oven.
 The middle layer of apples bakes just to fork tender and makes for an absolutely dreamy combination of textures.